AriFordsham/GHCWiki/spacemacs.md

 To switch to the appropriate `nix`-environment for each Haskell source file, the distinction between GHC and hadrian is important.

-Adding an empty `hadrian/.projectile` file does the job.
+Add an empty `hadrian/.projectile` file.

 #### Configure different `ghcide` command line arguments